canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/install-ubuntu-desktop-1604/install-ubuntu-desktop-1604.md

 ## Background installation
 Duration: 0:20

 The installer will now complete in the background while the installation window teaches you a little about how awesome Ubuntu is.
-Depending on the speed of your machine and network connection, this should only take a few minutes.
+Depending on the speed of your machine and network connection, installation should only take a few minutes.

 ![screenshot](https://assets.ubuntu.com/v1/4e133117-download-desktop-install-ubuntu-desktop_9.jpg)